General entry requirements

 Plus one further first-year English or first year History module of your choice

 In your second year, you will study 30 CATS of English modules, 30 CATS of History modules, and 30 CATS of your choice (which can be English or History modules, or selected modules from other departments).
+Your module choices for this year must include at least 30 CATS of early-modern (pre-1800) material.
 In addition, you will take our core module:

 Writing History: Truth, Memory, and Fiction